|

 the company who actually owns the number decides to exit the

-business for one reason or another, and the number can't be ported
+business for one reason or another and the number can't be ported

 for one reason or another, the number is lost forever - not

-yours forever.
 Always get your phone number from a real phone

 company (LEC or ILEC - Incumbent Local Exchange Carrier), like